leapdao/docs/docs/recipes/use-ethers.md

 Once you have an instance of `leapWallet` you are free to use it as a normal Ether.js Wallet.
 Below are just a few examples.

-Send transaction to Leap Network:
+# Send transaction to Leap Network

 ```js